OmmyZhang/shoes-on-shuttle/README.md

 # shoes

 shoes is a multi-protocol proxy server written in Rust.
+Now, let's deploy it on [shuttle](https://www.shuttle.dev/) to get a free proxy.

+## How to deploy

+- Install and login shuttle
+- Create your `config.shoes.yaml` (`address` doesn't matter)
+- `shuttle deploy`

 ## Supported protocols